ofZach/ofxNativeGui/README.md

 the other platforms are not hooked up, but my alterations of the IVT code are minimal (exposing a few enums) so it should be a piece of cake to hook up.

+I still need to add the propograting of events but for now, there's a system of attaching a variable to a gui element that works and the example shows this off.